Easy High-Protein Cottage Cheese Bagels

 Serving Suggestions

-• Serve with cream cheese, smoked salmon, sliced onions, and tomatoes for a classic breakfast.
+- Serve these viral cottage cheese bagels with cream cheese, smoked salmon, sliced onions, and tomatoes for a classic breakfast.

-• Try spreading with nut butter and banana slices for a sweeter option.
+- Try spreading with homemade peanut butter or any other nut butter and banana slices for a sweeter option.

 Make Ahead and Storage